-More information about SuDS can be found on the Susdrain website.
+More information regarding SuDS can be found on the Susdrain website.

-Under schedule 3 of the Flood and Water management Act, Lead Local Flood Authorities (LLFAs) were to be required to establish SuDS Approval Bodies (SAB) which would have required Devon County Council (DCC) to approve, adopt and maintain SuDS features in new developments.
-However, in December 2014, the Government announced that schedule 3 would not be enacted and SuDS would be dealt with by strengthening existing planning policy instead.
+Under Schedule 3 of the Flood and Water management Act (2010), Lead Local Flood Authorities (LLFAs) were to be required to establish a SuDS Approval Body (SAB) which would have required Devon County Council (DCC) to approve, adopt and maintain SuDS features in new developments.
+However, in December 2014, the Government announced that Schedule 3 would not be enacted because SuDS would be dealt with by strengthening existing planning policy instead.
 This change, which took effect on 6th April 2015, requires Local Planning Authorities to make the final decision about the suitability of the SuDS provision on new developments and whether it is proportionate to the level of flood risk affecting the site.

-Whilst, DCC will no longer be required to establish a SAB, we will now become a statutory consultee for major developments which have surface water implications.
-This new responsibility will require LLFAs to provide comments in relation to surface water drainage aspects of planning applications within 21 days.
+Whilst DCC will no longer be required to establish a SAB, we are now a statutory consultee for major developments which have surface water implications.
+This new responsibility requires us to provide comments in relation to surface water drainage aspects of planning applications, usually within 21 days.

 We advise all applicants intending to submit a planning application for a major development to refer to our Sustainable Drainage Systems: Guidance for Devon document.